biopragmatics/oquat/docs/invalids/prefix/nasc.md

-# PRIDE
+# nasc: NASC code

+This page summarize the different resources that reference `nasc` but use local unique identifiers that do not match the standard pattern of ^(\w+)?\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['NASC']
+1 variants on the standard prefix were found: ['NASC'].

-## `bto`
+## `bto`: BRENDA tissue / enzyme source

-Identifiers for this prefix are given correctly in BRENDA tissue / enzyme source.
+Identifiers for this prefix are given incorrectly correctly in `bto`.

 | external_xref                                |   usages_count | usages                                            |
 |----------------------------------------------|----------------|---------------------------------------------------|